 The wood typography here, all hand painted on weathered wood, is really terrific.
 This sign was probably the best example in the entire area, maybe even the whole park.

 A Load of Bull

 In 1999, after all three of the design phases of Southwest Territory were complete, the area received its most recent—and angry—resident.
 Raging Bull is a Bolliger & Mabillard hypercoaster and is quite similar to its sister Diamondback at Kings Island which opened ten years later.
-The bull is something of a twister, whereas the snake is more of an out-and-back model.
+The Bull is something of a twister, whereas the snake is more of an out-and-back model.
 The coaster station is themed as the ruins of a southwestern mission, and was again designed by Bleck & Bleck Architects of Libertyville, Illinois.